ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

   height: 1300
 }) }}

-## Stepped multi-file upload
+## Multiple files, one at a time

 <img src="/public/images/patterns/upload-file-multiple.png">

-### When to use the stepped multi-file upload pattern
+### When to use this

-Use this pattern when you're asking users to upload multiple files.
+Use this pattern when users need to upload multiple files.

-### When not use the stepped multi-file upload pattern
+### When not to use this

-You should try using this pattern, even for repeat-use interfaces like case working systems.
-But if your research shows this pattern isn't efficient enough, you should use the bulk file upload pattern.
+If you need to let users upload multiple files, you should start by using this pattern.

+It's possible that this approach is too slow for users that are required to upload a lot of files on a frequent basis.
+In this case you can let users upload multiple files at the same time which is shown later.

-### How the stepped multi-file upload pattern works
+### How it works

 This pattern uses the first two steps of the stepped single file upload pattern.
 It has an additional screen to let users choose to add another file if they need to.

-Like the stepped single file upload pattern you can also let users enter additional information along with the file itself.
-Here's two examples:
+You can also let users enter additional information about the file:

 - files often have long, meaningless names which makes them difficult to find later.
 You can let users enter a friendly name, to help them find it easily later.
 - files come with very little meta data, so you can let users provide a comment to associate with the file.

-If you add additional fields, then you should show the answers on the check screen with the file.
-If the file is an image, then show users a preview.
-If the file is a spreadsheet, then show the values in a table.
+If you add additional fields, then you must show the answers on the check screen.
+If the file is an image, then you can show a preview.
+If the file is a spreadsheet, then you can show the values in a table.

 ### 1. Upload screen